cntehang/best-practices/vue/vue-setup-sample.md

 # Vue Setup Sample
 This document descript the steps to scaffold a project and add more components to make it a good fit for non-trivial project.
+The sample project is in the [vue_ctp_sample](./vue_ctp_sample).

 ## 1. Scaffold a Project